stowball/quench-vue/README.md

 ## Benefits

-Hopefully you've recognised that you're now able to render fast, SEO-friendly static markup (either from a CMS, static-site generator or component library such as [Fractal](http://fractal.build/)) and have it quickly and easily converted in to a fully dynamic, client-side Vue.js application, without having to set up more complicated server-side rendering processes.
+Hopefully you've recognized that you're now able to render fast, SEO-friendly static markup (either from a CMS, static-site generator or component library such as [Fractal](http://fractal.build/)) and have it quickly and easily converted in to a fully dynamic, client-side Vue.js application, without having to set up more complicated server-side rendering processes.

 ---